Z3ZEL/seed-tracking/README.md

   To install the python environnment juste run the `install.sh` script.
 It will install all the required packages for the project.

 ## On a regular computer for development
+  After you configure the `config.json` correctly (see [here](https://eng-git.canterbury.ac.nz/fgi18/seed-tracking/-/wikis/Quick-Start-(Using-the-Instrument)/The-config-file)).

+  You'll be able to start the server as a development one, with mocked interfaces in order to develop the algorithms.

 ## On the main RPI
+  After you configure the `config.json` correctly (see [here](https://eng-git.canterbury.ac.nz/fgi18/seed-tracking/-/wikis/Quick-Start-(Using-the-Instrument)/The-config-file)).

+  If you have also started the worker server, you can start playing with the cli (see [CLI](# The CLI (Command Line Interface), for admin user))

 ## On the worker RPI
   After you configure the `config.json` correctly (see [here](https://eng-git.canterbury.ac.nz/fgi18/seed-tracking/-/wikis/Quick-Start-(Using-the-Instrument)/The-config-file)).